Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 ### Control

-Another traditional benefit of Linux over other operatings systems has historicaly been the contol in provides over the entire device environment.
+Another traditional benefit of Linux over other operating systems has historically been the control in provides over the entire device environment.
 This has always been one of the more important factors when adopting Linux in the context of a forensic workstation.
 Most operating systems are designed to isolate the user from the inner workings of